AndyFirte/MandelbrotFractalWithGPU/README.md

 # MandelbrotFractalWithGPU
-A Mandelbrot fractal viewer using GPU with Cuda for fast rendering of images and videos
+A Mandelbrot fractal viewer using GPU with Cuda 12.2 for fast rendering of images and videos

+See InstructionsOpenCV.txt for instructions on how to use OpenCV